ebuivtri98/ebuivtri98/01-IT/readme.md

 These components work together to create a functional computer system.
 Depending on your needs and preferences, you can customize or upgrade individual components to enhance your computer's performance for specific tasks or applications.

 https://www.youtube.com/watch?v=8-9wPvY7ceU

+---

+An "OS" typically refers to an "Operating System."
+An operating system is a software program that manages computer hardware and provides various services and functionalities to both users and other software applications.
+It acts as an intermediary between the hardware and the software, facilitating the execution of programs, managing hardware resources, and providing a user-friendly interface.

+There are several types of operating systems, with the most common ones being:

+1. **Desktop Operating Systems:**
+   - **Windows:** Developed by Microsoft, Windows is one of the most popular desktop operating systems for personal computers.
+Versions include Windows 10 and Windows 11 (as of my knowledge cutoff date).
+   - **macOS:** Developed by Apple Inc., macOS is the operating system used on Apple's Macintosh computers.
+   - **Linux:** Linux is an open-source operating system kernel that serves as the foundation for numerous Linux distributions (distros).
+Popular Linux distros include Ubuntu, Fedora, and Debian.

+2. **Server Operating Systems:**
+   - **Windows Server:** Microsoft also offers a server version of its operating system, designed for running on servers and managing networked resources.
+   - **Linux Server:** Many Linux distributions are tailored for server use, such as CentOS, Red Hat Enterprise Linux (RHEL), and Ubuntu Server.

+3. **Mobile Operating Systems:**
+   - **Android:** Developed by Google, Android is a popular operating system for mobile devices like smartphones and tablets.
+   - **iOS:** Developed by Apple, iOS is the operating system used on iPhones, iPads, and iPod Touch devices.

+4. **Embedded Operating Systems:**
+   - These are lightweight operating systems designed to run on embedded systems like smart appliances, IoT devices, and industrial equipment.
+Examples include Embedded Linux and real-time operating systems (RTOS).

+5. **Specialized Operating Systems:**
+   - Some operating systems are designed for specific purposes.
+For example, Chrome OS is designed primarily for web-based computing, and there are various real-time and safety-critical OSs used in automotive, aerospace, and industrial applications.

+6. **Mainframe Operating Systems:**
+   - IBM's z/OS is an example of an operating system used on mainframe computers for large-scale data processing and transaction handling.

+7. **Distributed Operating Systems:**
+   - These are designed to manage a network of interconnected computers.
+Examples include UNIX-based distributed systems and modern cloud-based operating systems used by cloud service providers like Amazon Web Services (AWS) and Microsoft Azure.

+The choice of operating system depends on the intended use case and the type of hardware platform.
+Different operating systems offer various features, security mechanisms, and application compatibility, making them suitable for different tasks and environments.